KC woman freezing in apartment with no heat, complex can’t fix furnace

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — A Kansas City woman has dished out hundred of dollars to buy space heaters for her own home.
+(WDAF) — A Kansas City woman has dished out hundreds to buy space heaters for her own home.

 Eleanor Good, who lives at Bridgeport Apartments, said her furnace hasn’t been working properly.